retreaver/core-api-docs/source/index.html.md

  -d '{"target":{"tag_list":"<<<calling_about:support>>>,<<<calling_about:other>>>"}}'
 ```

-> Upon reloading the target, the following JSON is returned with the tags included:
+> Upon reloading the Target, the following JSON is returned with the tags included:

 ```json
 {